FOR SCHOOLS & DISTRICTS

 OUR SOLUTION

-• Recruit and retain aspiring Black educators: Providing them with the tools, resources, and support they need to succeed.
+• Recruit and retain aspiring educators: Providing them with the tools, resources, and support they need to succeed.

 • Empower Black high school students: Through engaging ethnic studies courses and pathways to higher education or postsecondary success and career.